Meperidine (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or breastfeeding or if you have kidney disease, liver disease, breathing problems (such as COPD, respiratory depression, or asthma), Addison disease, heart rhythm problems, low blood pressure, kyphoscoliosis (severe curvature of the spine with breathing problems), mental illness, pheochromocytoma (an adrenal gland tumor), prostate problems, sickle cell anemia, stomach or digestive problems, trouble urinating, or an underactive thyroid.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing problems, heart rhythm problems, Addison disease, pheochromocytoma (an adrenal gland tumor), prostate problems, sickle cell anemia, stomach or digestive problems, trouble urinating, thyroid problems, or a history of depression or mental health problems.
 Tell your doctor if you have had seizures, a head injury, a recent surgery, or have been addicted to alcohol or drugs.

 - This medicine can be habit-forming.
 Do not use more than your prescribed dose.
 Call your doctor if you think your medicine is not working.